-At this point in our process, several events reflected the beliefs of movement towards the suppression of cultural diversity in the United States.
-We were deeply troubled by what we were seeing in the news and asked ourselves, “How might we use design to stand up for our values in the celebration of culture in the United States?”.
-This led to a shift in the project’s focus towards helping immigrant families raise their children to be bilingual and stay connected to their native culture.
+In the midst of movements to suppress cultural diversity in the United States, we were deeply troubled by what we were seeing in the news.
+This led to a shift in the project’s focus to helping immigrant families raise their children to be connected to their culture.

 The challenges of parents raising bilingual children in America presented a more compelling and impactful project space although it was a departure from the original prompt of helping parents track their child’s cognitive development.

 We also needed to gather more evidence to justify a shift into this new direction.

 In order to stay on schedule, we quickly re-interviewed parents who previously expressed insecurities on raising a bilingual child to explore the problem further.